zippynk/ripoffbot/Readme.md

 `@tell recipient message` delivers `message` to `recipient` when they are next "seen" saying something.
 If they are "seen" next in a private message to ripoffbot, `message` will be delivered in a reply to that message, and ripoffbot will send a notification message to the sender in the from that the sender sent the original `@tell` command (either in the public channel or via a private message).

 `@privtell recipient message` delivers `message` to `recipient` via a private message when they are next "seen" saying something.
 Wherever they are seen, `message` will still be sent to them privately.
 Upon delivery, ripoffbot will privately send a notification message to the sender.
+Not available in classic mode.

 `@help` displays a message similar to this guide, but tailored to IRC users.
-(Not implemented yet)
+Not available in classic mode.

 # Database